MicrosoftDocs/Devices-docs/surface-hub/provisioning-packages-for-surface-hub.md

 7. In **Select a configuration**, select the device name to apply, and then select **Next**.

-The settings from the provisioning package will be applied to the device and OOBE will be complete.
-After the device restarts, you can remove the USB flash drive.
+After the first time the device restarts, remove the USB flash drive.
+The settings from the provisioning package will be applied to the device and OOBE can be completed.

 ### Apply a provisioning package using Settings app